canonical/vanilla-framework/templates/docs/patterns/lists/index.md

 ## Horizontal stepped

-The stepped list should be used for step by step instructions.
+The stepped list should be used for step-by-step instructions.

 <div class="embedded-example"><a href="/docs/examples/patterns/lists/lists-stepped-detailed/" class="js-example">
+View example of the pattern stepped list detailed
+</a></div>

+The stepped list can be combined with a `.p-list--divided` list to provide more granular step-by-step instructions.

+<div class="embedded-example"><a href="/docs/examples/patterns/lists/list-nested-stepped-detailed/" class="js-example">
 View example of the pattern stepped list detailed
 </a></div>